koficodedat/all-about-the-titles/README.md

   - Sever: Will create an application server at port 4000

 # Searching:
-- Searching is automatic and will fetch data on key strokes
+- Searching is by title name and automatic and will fetch data on key strokes

 # Detail:
 - Detail gives a summary of the Titles in an inner list form.